iamtheyammer/chromebook-checkin/README.md

  - **y,n,Cracked screen** // the serial number matches the stated one, a charger is present, and your note states 'Cracked screen'
  - **y,y** // serial number matches and a charger is present.
 No note.
  - **n,n** // serial number doesn't match and np charger is present.
 No note.
 4. Done!
-If the repeat option is set to true in Code.gs, you'll be back at step 2.
+If the repeat option is set to true in Code.gs, you'll be back at step 2 so you can work on the next chromebook. (break out of this by pressing cancel on any prompt).

 ### Power-user shortcuts for #3
 - *enter nothing* // Serial number matches and charger is present.
 No note.